shamfinder/shamfinder/README.md

    - similar_char ... list of characters similar to original character (psnr >= 23.7)

-   - psnr ...
-PSNR(Peak signal-to-noise ratio) is a rate indicating how similar the images are (<https://en.wikipedia.org/wiki/Peak_signal-to-noise_ratio>)
+   - Δ  ...
+Indicates how many pixels are different from the base image